Editor's note: This story was originally published on September 14, 2016. It was updated on April 27, 2019.

 There’s also a Sausage Plates section of the menu at Brat Haus in Old Town Scottsdale, including the Umami, Chili Brat, and Das Brat.
 They even have bratwurst options at Short Leash Hot Dogs, including the Bratwurtst Stuffed Pretzel, in which meat has been slow-cooked in Four Peaks Kilt Lifter with sauerkraut onion.
 In Tempe, Pedal Haus Brewery's grilled bratwurst bites are also a must.

-To bring it to the Southwest, Dick’s Hideaway offers New Mexico Sausages – four grilled Schreiner's jalapeño cilantro pork sausages – on their lunch and dinner menu in uptown Phoenix.
+To bring it to the Southwest, Dick’s Hideaway offers New Mexico sausages — four grilled Schreiner's Fine Sausage jalapeño cilantro pork sausages — on their lunch and dinner menu in uptown Phoenix.
+There's also just Schreiner's, and a number of other meat shops across town with sausage at the ready.

 It’s about time we got to steaks, those savory slabs of meat you’re allowed to knife up and fork down in polite society.
 Metro Phoenix is home to a couple of well-established steakhouses, plus a few steak-heavy entrees worth noting.